OSGeo/PROJ/docs/source/resource_files.rst

 -------------------------------------------------------------------------------

-PROJ will attempt to locate its resource files - database, transformation grids or init-files - from several directories.
+PROJ will attempt to locate its resource files - database, transformation grids or init files - from several directories.
 The following paths are checked in order:

 - For resource files that have an explicit relative or absolute path,